forbes3100/macbak/README.md

 Tools:

 - msg2html — Convert Mac Messages database into HTML
-- notes2html — Back up Apple Notes to HTML or PDF files
+- notes2html — Back up Apple Notes to HTML files
 - icdrivebak — Force all iCloud Drive files to be downloaded, for backup